-However, from the perspective of practical industrial application, the first two paradigms (Generative Recommender and LLM as Ranker) face structural barriers.
-For Generative Recommenders, fine-tuning for domain specialization not only consumes vast computational resources but also creates an operational bottleneck due to the retraining costs required to keep up with daily changing on-site conditions (data drift).
-Furthermore, the tight coupling between the foundation model and the recommendation model hinders the ability to benefit from the rapidly evolving capabilities of LLMs.
-Meanwhile, LLM as Ranker is difficult to apply to the entire item pool due to computational constraints, and since it relies on the performance of the upstream retrieval model (Retriever), it struggles to contribute to fundamental improvements in retrieval accuracy.
+However, from a practical industrial perspective, the first two paradigms face structural barriers.
+Generative Recommenders require domain-specific fine-tuning, which consumes vast resources and creates operational bottlenecks due to retraining costs against daily data drift.
+Furthermore, tightly coupling foundation and recommendation models hinders leveraging rapidly evolving LLM capabilities.
+Meanwhile, LLM as Ranker struggles to process entire item pools due to computational constraints; because it relies on upstream retrieval performance, it cannot fundamentally improve initial retrieval accuracy.

-In contrast, the third paradigm, LLM-enhanced Retrieval, allows for a tuning-free configuration, offering a superior balance between cost and flexibility.
-Nevertheless, in complex decision-support scenarios such as B2B, simply vectorizing items is insufficient.
-Two essential challenges remain to be solved.
-The first is the Semantic Gap between "past behavioral history" and "recommended items."
-In specialized domains, user actions (e.g., implementing specific safety measures) are based on deep "Latent Motives" that cannot be read from superficial logs.
-Although existing research \cite{han-etal-2025-rethinking} attempts to bridge this gap by inferring preferences from history, there is still room for improvement.
-A process is needed that goes beyond mere summary of history to interpret the context of how user preferences have changed over time and convert this into a clear "Search Intent" for exploring future items.
-The second is Context Competition in recommendation constraints.
-In advanced recommendation scenarios, "implicit constraints" based on past behavioral history may conflict with "explicit constraints" such as current user instructions or diversity requirements.
-In tasks requiring high reliability, such as on-site risk management, inappropriate recommendations driven by past trends or LLM-specific hallucinations are unacceptable.
-Meeting complex requirements necessitates a process that does not end with a single generation but critically verifies and corrects its own output \cite{asai2023selfraglearningretrievegenerate, yao2023reactsynergizingreasoningacting}.
+In contrast, LLM-enhanced Retrieval allows for a tuning-free configuration, offering a superior cost-flexibility balance.
+Nevertheless, simply vectorizing items is insufficient for complex B2B decision-support scenarios.
+Two essential challenges remain.
+First is the semantic gap between behavioral history and recommended items.
+B2B user actions stem from deep "latent motives" unreadable from superficial logs.
+While existing work \cite{han-etal-2025-rethinking} infers preferences from history, an improved process is needed to interpret temporal preference changes and convert them into explicit "Search Intent" for future items.
+Second is context competition.
+Implicit constraints from past behavior often conflict with explicit constraints like current user instructions or diversity needs.
+In high-reliability tasks, inappropriate recommendations from past trends or LLM-specific hallucinations are unacceptable.
+Addressing this requires models to critically verify and correct their outputs iteratively \cite{asai2023selfraglearningretrievegenerate, yao2023reactsynergizingreasoningacting}.